tkmarsten/module-6-challenge/README.md

 ## Description

-A weather application that uses the OpenWeather API to get the current weather, as well as the next 5 days of the weekly forecast.
+A weather application that uses the OpenWeatherMap API to get the current weather, as well as the next 5 days of the weekly forecast.

 ![Image of homepage](homepage.png)